jeanschuchardt/ToDoList/README.md

 # Task list
 The application's target audience is people who need to create lists of items organized into sub-items (optional) and who want to simply share this list with others so that they can collaborate.

-This project demonstrates the implementation of security using Spring Boot 3.0 and JSON Web Tokens (JWT).
-It includes the following features:

 ## Features

 In this API we have 3 main entities: user, list and item.
 The relationship would be: